navawolfish/navawolfish/README.md

 <h2 align="left"> I am.... </h2>

 💻 Interested in the intersection of machine learning and astrophysics

+⚾ An aspiring baseball analyst

-🪐 an amateur researcher
+🪐 An amateur researcher

-🎤 an enthusiastic physics communicator (PHI UofT)

-📎 a LaTeX afficionado
+📎 A LaTeX afficionado

-🧩 a rookie web developer
+🧩 A rookie web developer

 ## Currently, I am...
-🔭 Developing code to calibrate JWST/NIRSpec

-🔍 Working on a super-resolution algorithm for the [Dragonfly Telephoto Array](https://www.dragonflytelescope.org/)
+🔭 Using constrastive learning to extract stellar parameters for JWST NIRSpec

-⚾ Developing a machine learning algorithm to optimize baseball batting orders
+⚾ Developing a machine learning algorithm for pitch sequencing

 <h3 align="left">Languages and Tools:</h3>